-6 Difficulties in API Integration and the Way to Avoid Them
+6 API Integration Difficulties and the Way to Avoid Them

 Online services as we know them today are highly interconnected with other systems.
 To fit in the ecosystem of related software, it is important for vendors to be able to both expose and consume data.
 That is why they build integrations and expose their APIs, so that vendors could interchange information with partner companies, internal software developers and customers.

 In many cases, API integration is indispensable.
 For instance, B2B e-commerce software solutions wholly rely on connections with shopping carts to deliver their functions and services.
 For example, order management systems need to access data on products, customers, shipping, and inventory levels to be able to process the orders.
 In this case, the best, if not the only, way to set up an ongoing data interchange with the online store is to integrate with the shopping cart.